 Almost a month ago, as I sat in front of my television set, a platter of fish and chips on my coffee table, munching away, I happened to notice something – something I know I’ve felt before; something I’m sure most of us have experienced but never really paid attention to – the after taste of fish!

 So then, as an inquisitive foodie that I am, I started researching on this.
-Turned out, I have been living my whole life tasting, and not knowing about this fifth taste that all our taste buds can and have tasted, this taste called umami.
+Turned out, I have been living my whole life tasting, and not knowing about this fifth taste that all our taste buds can and have tasted - this taste called umami.

-2 dishes with Umami
+2 Umami Dishes

 Now that the bewilderment had been thawed out, the only thing left for speculation was what kind of food could offer such intriguing taste.
 Turns out, all sorts of foods that are high in protein like most meat, fish or dairy are enriched with umami.
 It is the same reason why we can’t stop at just one bite of some dishes.
-Yes, it’s all the work of that latent fifth taste!
+Yes, it’s the work of that latent fifth taste!

 Here are two of my favourite dishes that ooze out umami and are readily available to us.
-You could try them out and experience it for yourselves.
+You could try them out and experience it for yourselves:

 Asian Threaded Prawns